 This is the most neglected part of sanctification.
-Many thought that praying and reading the Bible is enough, but no. The ministering to the needs of others and sharing of Jesus are not the work of the pastors, elders and church leaders alone.
-It is the duty of all who follows Jesus.
+Many thought that praying and reading the Bible is enough, but no. The ministering to the needs of others and the sharing of Jesus are not the work of the pastors, elders and church leaders alone.
+It is the duty of all who follow Jesus.
 Witnessing is the responsibility of all who wanted to be sanctified.

 Three articles in the Holy Place represent 3 Christian activities in sanctification

 Thanks to God’s sanctuary, we now have a clearer picture of what we should do as followers of Jesus.
 The practice of these three is meaningless if not carried out under the ministration of the Holy Spirit.

 Reading the Bible is the way we listen to God’s voice, that is a traffic from God-to-man.
 Praying is the way we say our petitions and thanksgiving to God, man-to-God.
 Witnessing is the way we interact with our fellow humans, man-to-man.
 These three complete our tasks as Christian which will make us citizens fitted for the new heaven and new earth.